15 Top-Rated Beaches on Crete

 1. Elafonissi Beach

 Elafonissi is a spectacular beach, located a couple of hours' drive from the popular tourist city of Chania.
-This famous white and pink sand beach is noted for the pink crushed seashells that line the shore, giving it a slight tinge of rose color that contrasts beautifully with the turquoise glow of the sea.
+This famous white- and pink-sand beach is noted for the pink crushed seashells that line the shore, giving it a slight tinge of rose color that contrasts beautifully with the turquoise glow of the sea.
+It's one of the most impressive pink sand beaches in the world.

 Divided by a narrow strip of sand are two shallow lagoons, ideal for wading and floating about.
 The sand here is soft, unlike many of the pebble beaches so common in the Mediterranean Sea.